Nish-kumar/wordfinder/README.md

 # wordfinder
-Search words in a matrix on all directions( not zig zag)
+Search words in a matrix on all directions( not zig zag) and displays the output like a matrix with highlighted search words